simplesamlphp/simplesamlphp/docs/simplesamlphp-changelog.md

 Released TBD

+  * Fixed a bug in the SP API where NameID-objects weren't taken care of (introduced in 1.17.0)
   * Fixed a regression where MetaDataStorageHandlerPdo::getMetaData() would not return a value (#1165)
   * Fixed an issue with table indeces (#1089)
   * Fixed an issue with table migrations on SQlite (#1169)